ramImarn/drug_detail_chatBot-csv-/README.md

 # drug_detail_chatBot-csv-
 langchain_pinecone model

--> This project use langchain framework with 2 agents.
+-> This project use langchain framework with 2 agents.\n
 -> This agent use csv file as source dataset and process it with OpenAI to convert it as embeddings.
 -> Then store the embeddings with pinecone database.